Less-is-better effect: Applications

 The effect has several practical applications.
 If a conference speaker thinks that about 50 people will attend his talk, but wants to make it look popular, he should hold it in a small room, with 50 or fewer seats, than a large room with over 100 seats.
 A chocolatier is better off selling a box containing 24 pieces of top-quality candy than a box containing those 24 pieces plus 16 lower-quality pieces.

 A manufacturer may develop two versions of a product and want to know which consumers will prefer.
 Presenting both to the public lets consumers evaluate differences between them—while presenting them separately better predicts the consumer's actual experience of the product.

+An additional practice can be used for people who want to lose weight: serving their meal on a smaller plate.
+That small plate will give a feeling of eating much more food, than the same amount of food on a bigger plate.